Shari Headley: Career

 In 2014, she joined the cast of Oprah Winfrey Network primetime soap opera, The Haves and the Have Nots created by Tyler Perry, playing District Attorney Jennifer Sallison.
 She was promoted to series regular as of season four.
 In 2019, she had a recurring role in On Becoming a God in Central Florida.
 Headley reprised her role of Queen Lisa Joffer from Coming to America in the sequel Coming 2 America in 2021.

 Personal life

-Headley was married to actor/entertainer Christopher Martin, better known as "Play" from the hip-hop duo Kid N' Play, from May 1993 until they divorced in June 1995.
-From their brief marriage, Martin and Headley have a son.
+Headley was married to actor and entertainer Christopher Martin, better known as "Play" from the hip-hop rap duo Kid N' Play, from May 1993 until they divorced in June 1995.
+Martin and Headley have one son together.